atelier-saulx/aviato/README.md

 ## 📕 Documentation

-Visit [aviato.design](https://aviato.design/) for full documentation and a showcase of Aviato's UI, hooks and utilities.
+Visit [aviato.design](https://aviato.design/) for full documentation and a showcase of Aviatos UI component suite, hooks and utilities.

 ---